 - Study of scripted play texts – you will study two or three plays, both classical and modern, in real depth.
 These units are examined in essays in which you lay out your ideas for direction of scenes.
 Both are taught through practical exploration of the text, although students are required to complete a significant amount of written work for homework on their approach to these texts.
 Current texts are Don Taylor’s adaptation of Antigone and Peter Shaffer’s Equus.

-Entry Requirements: GCSEs at grade 6 or above in English language and mathematics, and 3 other GCSEs at grade 6 or above or ‘B’ or above in the unreformed subjects.
+Entry Requirements: GCSEs at grade 6 or above in English language and mathematics, and three other GCSEs at grade 6 or above.

 Special Requirements: Interest in the theatre as an audience member.
 Practical experience of drama such as membership of a youth group or GCSE Drama is a bonus, but not essential.